Harshvardhan1113/capstone-ml/README.md

 This project is part of a sustainability initiative to ensure industries remain within their assigned carbon emission limits.
 The system:
 - Ingests real-time or historical emission data.
-- Trains an ARIMA model to forecast emissions for the next month.
+- Trains an LSTM model to forecast emissions for the next month.
 - Checks forecasts against compliance quotas.
 - Generates alerts/reports for any potential violations.
 - Can integrate with blockchain for transparent record-keeping.